aochagavia/Thesis/roadmap.md

 Progress
 ========

-# Cleanup data:

-* What to do about non-compiling programs?
-Right now we are ignoring them.
-Could we delete them?
-* Cleanup exercise 1 and others, if necessary (e.g. remove uses of `error`)

-# Identify possible refactorings to bring down the size of the sets

-* How to proceed?
-There are lots of files and lots of normalized groups

-# Proposal (old):
+# Write proposal

-* Is it realistic to aim for recognition + feedback?
-Askelle seems a bit immature.
-Maybe we need to aim less high?
-* Idea: automatic grading FP assignments, including style feedback?
-If that succeeds, we can go further.
-On the other hand...
-Why not just use HLint instead of making things so complicated?
-* Come up with model solutions and generally accepted refactorings beforehand
+Aim of our research: improve the ability of Ask-Elle to recognize user submissions

+Aim (technical):
+* The motor behind the ability of Ask-Elle to recognize submissions is through program transformations
+* Model solutions and user submissions are transformed into some kind of normal form, which is then compared
+* A submission is considered to match the solution whenever its normal form is syntactically equivalent to that of the model solution
+* By improving the normalization process we expect to increase recognition rate

+How?
+* Review existing transformations
+* Add style-based transformations
+* Add slicing

+Measuring:
-* Measure the difference between the amount of recognized programs, before and after the refactorings
+* We measure the reduction in the amount of normalized groups per exercise

-* If time allows, produce hints that can be reported to users
+Interesting use cases:
+* Style-related feedback, so students get hints related to style
+* Automatic grading (or computer-assisted grading)

+Current situation:
+* Buggy normalization
+* Even when fixed, it is quite basic

+# Interesting refactorings

+Identify reimplementations of common functions:

+* map
+* foldr

+Remove branches containing calls to `error`

+Take HLint output and apply it automatically?

+# Strategy

+Some exercises have tons of normalized groups.
+It makes sense to start working on the simple ones, in the hopes that that will result in transformations that will have an effect on the more complex ones.
+That way, when we are finished with the simple functions, we can go to the complex ones and have to deal with less normalized groups.

+# Additional features

+Keeping a trace of the transformations that have been applied

 # Interesting ideas for some day
-* Try to make my fork compatible with the master branch
-* Get IDEAS working and ensure that the output is the same as the output of norm
+* Ensure that everything integrates well with IDEAS
-* Proper support for list comprehensions (add them to the AST).
-This way we get to know the guts of Ask-Elle
+* Proper support for list comprehensions (add them to the AST)
-* Support do notation?
-Should be quite similar to list comprehensions
-* Check out the suggested refactorings from HLint

 # Done

+Data cleanup:
+* Make broken programs compile again
+* Work together with Alejandro to restore programs when information is missing

+Ask-Elle (PR):
+* Hacky support for list comprehensions (works for checking, not for hinting)
+* Support for specifying additional imports for each exercise

+CLI:
+* Able to check all exercises
+* Debugging function to take the set of all normalized files in a directory
+* Debugging function to check all submissions against the model solutions and report the results

+# Done, but no longer in use

+Data cleanup:
+* Remove all branches using `error`

+CLI:
 * Debugging function to show the refinement steps from `?` to the end goal (greedily takes the first step every time)
-* Debugging function to take the set of all normalized files in a directory
-* Ask-Elle able to run on exercises: 1...2
-* Pipeline to check all submissions against the model solutions and report the results
-* Hacky support for list comprehensions (works for checking, not for hinting)
+* Exercise checking by using IDEAS